inside-track/remi/README.md

 Of course, while we're still on major version zero, little effort will be made to maintain backward compatibility.

+## Getting Started

+Add the gem to your Gemfile, `bundle install`, and then initialize your repository as Remi project

+    remi --init

+This command will create two directories: `jobs` and `features`.
+The `jobs` directory contains an example of a Remi job that can be tested using the BRDD spec defined in the `features` directory.
+Test to make sure this works by running

+    cucumber

+All of the test should pass.

 ## Transforming Data

 TODO: